Top Tenant Complaints and How to Solve Them

 It can be lucrative to rent out your home and become a landlord.
 Successful property owners not only see the financial gains and tax deductions, but they can also see an appreciation of their rental investment.

 But rental property management isn’t without its challenges.
-It comes with a lot of tenant issues, chief among these being from tenants - an unavoidable part of being a landlord.
+It comes with a lot of tenant issues, chief among these being complaints from tenants - an unavoidable part of being a landlord.
 Yet, if not approached well, tenant complaints can derail your investment significantly.

-McKenna & Vane Property Management have put together this guide to help any landlord successfully manage the most tenant .
+McKenna & Vane Property Management have put together this guide to help any landlord successfully manage the most troublesome tenant .

 Resolve Any Maintenance Issues